-Guideline values used by the Council for dust deposition are $4 \text{ g/m}^2/30 \text{ days or}$ 130 mg/m/day deposited matter.
+Guideline values used by the Council for dust deposition are $4\,g/m^2/30$ days or $130\,mg/m^2/day$ deposited matter.
 Consideration is given to the location of the industry and the sensitivity of the surrounding community when assessing results against these values.
-Material from the gauges was analysed both for solid particulates and for chemicals associated with pollution, including selected metals.
+Material from the gauges was analysed both for solid particulates and for constituents associated with pollution, including selected metals.

-In the 2013-2014 period, gauges were deployed on one occasion at four locations in the vicinity of the foundry site for a period of 21 days.
+In the 2014-2015 period, gauges were deployed on one occasion at four locations in the vicinity of the foundry site for a period of 21 days from 14 October to 4 November.
 The locations of the monitoring sites around the foundry are shown in Figure 3 above.